Visa Exemption

 Within 3 - 5 working days, you will receive an approval letter - which you show at Vietnam airport and collect the visa stamp.

-Upon arrival at Vietnam's airport in Hanoi, Danang, Nha Trang, Hai Phong, or Ho Chi Minh Airport, expect to fill in a simple form, present your approval letter, passport, 2 passport photos, and pay the stamping fee.
+Upon arrival at Vietnam's airport in Hanoi, Danang, Nha Trang, Hai Phong, Da Lat, Phu Quoc, or Ho Chi Minh Airport, expect to fill in a simple form, present your approval letter, passport, 2 passport photos, and pay the stamping fee.
 You will receive the visa stamp into your passport issued by the Immigration Office.

 Please note that the wait time at the airport can be long.
 You will have to wait in line from 15-30 minutes to get your visa stamp, though the traffic depends on where you are flying from and on what day.